How to find (and keep) a software developer

 Lastly, create an environment conducive for personal and professional growth.
 Non-monetary perks such as flexible working conditions, access to paid training, certifications, and other industry events, a playground to work on new projects every once and a while, and a clear and career progression plan are great ways to retain and keep them motivated.

-If you don’t have the time (or resources) to go through all of these steps to find a software developer, you can also work with software development companies.
-This allows you to leverage their years of industry experience and expertise when it comes to hiring and retaining software developers.
+If you don’t have the time (or resources) to go through all of these steps to find a developer, you can also work with software development companies.
+This allows you to leverage their years of industry experience and expertise when it comes to hiring and retaining a dedicated software developer.
 Lastly, they already have the tools and resources to match your needs with the right tech talent, so you can keep focusing on what makes your business great!